AoM-Divine-Edition/AoM-Divine-Edition/README.md

 - Many histories, particualrly the Roman histories, are not yet written.
 - The culture-specific music that plays at the start of matches is considered a sound and so is unaffected by adjusting the music volume.
 - The UI is almost completely untouched.
+- The Roman titan is the Greek titan.
+- Some units buildings lack player color.
 - For some relatively low-specs systems, there may be a moment of lag when clicking on "Random Map" or "Multiplayer" after playing several successive matches.
 - Balance.
 There _will_ be severe, glaring balance issues.
 Please inform us of any you identify in the above discord!
 - Broken interactions.
 Despite our best efforts, there are almost certainly dozens of cross-civilization interactions which either do not work properly or are flagrantly overpowered.
 Once again, please inform us of any you identify in the above discord.